Eudaimonia: Epicurus

 Ancient Greek ethics is eudaimonist because it links virtue and eudaimonia, where eudaimonia refers to an individual's well-being.
 Epicurus' doctrine can be considered eudaimonist since Epicurus argues that a life of pleasure will coincide with a life of virtue.
 He believes that we do and ought to seek virtue because virtue brings pleasure.
-Epicurus' basic doctrine is that a life of virtue is the life which generates the most pleasure, and it is for this reason that we ought to be virtuous.
+Epicurus' basic doctrine is that a life of virtue is the life that generates the most pleasure, and it is for this reason that we ought to be virtuous.
 This thesis—the eudaimon life is the pleasurable life—is not a tautology as "eudaimonia is the good life" would be: rather, it is the substantive and controversial claim that a life of pleasure and absence of pain is what eudaimonia consists in.

 One important difference between Epicurus' eudaimonism and that of Plato and Aristotle is that for the latter virtue is a constituent of eudaimonia, whereas Epicurus makes virtue a means to happiness.
 To this difference, consider Aristotle's theory.
 Aristotle maintains that eudaimonia is what everyone wants (and Epicurus would agree).
 He also thinks that eudaimonia is best achieved by a life of virtuous activity in accordance with reason.
 The virtuous person takes pleasure in doing the right thing as a result of a proper training of moral and intellectual character (See e.g., Nicomachean Ethics 1099a5).
 However, Aristotle does not think that virtuous activity is pursued for the sake of pleasure.
 Pleasure is a byproduct of virtuous action: it does not enter at all into the reasons why virtuous action is virtuous.
 Aristotle does not think that we literally aim for eudaimonia.
-Rather, eudaimonia is what we achieve (assuming that we aren't particularly unfortunate in the possession of external goods) when we live according to the requirements of reason.
+Rather, eudaimonia is what we achieve (assuming that we are not particularly unfortunate in the possession of external goods) when we live according to the requirements of reason.
 Virtue is the largest constituent in a eudaimon life.

 By contrast, Epicurus holds that virtue is the means to achieve happiness.
 His theory is eudaimonist in that he holds that virtue is indispensable to happiness; but virtue is not a constituent of a eudaimon life, and being virtuous is not (external goods aside) identical with being eudaimon.
 Rather, according to Epicurus, virtue is only instrumentally related to happiness.
 So whereas Aristotle would not say that one ought to aim for virtue in order to attain pleasure, Epicurus would endorse this claim.